 Have a question, but not sure where to start?
 The new Arts Students' Centre (ASC) is your information resource for everything in Arts!
-Drop in at SS102, call us at 403-220-3580 or email us at ascarts@ucalgary.ca.
-You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.
+Drop in at SS102, call us at 403-220-3580 or email us at

 For program planning and advice, contact the Student Success Centre (formerly the Undergraduate programs Office) at (403) 220-5881 or visit them in their new space on the 3rd Floor of the Taylor Family Digital Library.